junxit/us-congress-bills-112/metadata.md

 - 2011-06-23 — Introduced in House
 - 2011-06-23 — Referred to the House Committee on Natural Resources.
 - 2011-06-23 — Sponsor introductory remarks on measure.
 (CR  H4474, E1175-1176)
+- 2011-07-05 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-09-15 — Subcommittee Hearings Held.
+- 2011-11-17 — Committee Consideration and Mark-up Session Held.
+- 2011-11-17 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2011-11-17 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-01-18 — Placed on the Union Calendar, Calendar No. 251.
+- 2012-01-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-370.
+- 2012-01-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-370.